 TERRACYCLE is an International upcycling and recycling company that collects difficult to recycle packaging and products and repurposes the material into affordable, innovative products.
 TerraCycle is widely considered the world's leader in the collection and reuse of non-recyclable, post-consumer waste.
 It is located right down the road in Trenton, NJ and we are close partners with their different recycling brigades.

 Brigades on campus:

-- -Beauty Brigade

-- -Techno Trash
+- -Techno Trash - -Writing Brigade

-- -Cigarette butts

 Don't Trash it, Recycle it